chris-529/fa22-cse110-lab4/expose/javascript/part2.md

 This function will return the list `[50, 100, 150]`.
 This is because we passed in the list of `[100, 200, 300]`, a discount of `0.5` to the function as parameters, and multiplied each item in the original price list by the given discount.
 Then we add these new prices to a list to return.

+# 12. Given the above Object, write the notation for:
+Accessing the value of the name property in the student object: `student.name` Accessing the value of the Grad Year property in the student object `student['Grad Year']` Calling the function for the greeting property in the student object `student.greeting();` Accessing the name property of the object in the Favorite Teacher property in student `student['Favorite Teacher'].name` Access index zero in the array of the courseLoad property of the student object `student.courseLoad[0]`